 There are two big reasons that Stan is spreading its wings.
 The first is a turf war and the second is external threats, but both are due to competition.

-To be frank Stan is going head to head with Foxtel.
-It made a big play earlier in the year to get the HBO rights from Foxtel, but was unsuccessful.
+To be frank Stan is going head-to-head with Foxtel.
+It made a big play in 2020 to get the HBO rights from Foxtel, but was unsuccessful.
 Both companies are fighting for the crown of Australia's most popular streaming service.
 In August Stan reported it had 2.2 million subscribers.

-Just last week News Corp reported the total Foxtel Group which is made up of Kayo Sports, BINGE, Foxtel and Foxtel Now is now up to 3.3 million subscribers.
+In December News Corp reported the total Foxtel Group which is made up of Kayo Sports, BINGE, Foxtel and Foxtel Now is up to 3.3 million subscribers.
 Kayo had reached 644,000 subscribers and BINGE 290,000.